pedroguilherme-web/leti-esoft-25-26-A1/docs/system-documentation/global-artifacts/supplementary-specification.md

     - Healthcare Centers and Community Vaccination Centers
   - Staff records
     - Nurses and Receptionists
+  - Which vaccines the patient is eligible for <!-- Question 2 -->
+  - The most prioritary pandemic <!-- Question 3 -->

 ### Scalability
 - System architecture must support scaling to handle pandemic-level vaccination campaigns across multiple centers